BRC Certification Explained for Canadian Businesses

 • Routine product testing

-• Staff training in food safety practices
+• Staff training on food safety practices

 How does BRC certification enhance brand reputation?

-Displaying the BRC logo signals that your business meets high global standards.
-This builds confidence among consumers and buyers.
+Displaying the BRC logo shows that your business meets high global standards.

 How can BRC certification help you access new markets?